NCEAS/vegbank2/docker/README.md

 # Introduction

-This document describes how to build and push a docker image to the github container registry for the `vegbank2` Flask API, as well as how to (re)deploy the `vegbankapi` pod in kubernetes to pick up the newly added image.
+This document describes how to build and push a docker image to the github container registry for the `vegbank2` Flask API, as well as how to (re)deploy the `vegbankapi` pod in `kubernetes` to pick up the newly added image.
 - Note: This `README.md` is a general summary.
 To learn in detail, you can visit this link: [Working with a GitHub packages registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)

 ## Requirements

 - GitHub Account
-- Docker Desktop
+- Docker CLI/Docker Desktop

 ## Steps to Deploy A Docker Image